katriJS/fend-prjt-arcade-game/README.md

  $ git clone https://github.com/katriJS/fend-prjt-arcade-game.git
  ```

+Open index.html in your browser of choice to begin playing the game.

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.